 UMOWA MISSION STATEMENT & BYLAWS

-The Upper Missouri Watershed Alliance Mission is to enhance, conserve, and protect the unique cold water environment of the Upper Missouri River Watershed.
+The Upper Missouri Watershed Alliance mission is to protect, enhance, and understand the unique recreational and ecological resources of the Upper Missouri River.

 BYLAWS OF THE UPPER MISSOURI WATERSHED ALLIANCE, INC.

 - 4.1.
 Expenditures to influence legislation.
 The corporation shall not be authorized to make expenditures for carrying on propaganda or otherwise attempting to influence legislation except in the amounts equal to or less than the ceiling amounts for lobbying or grass roots expenditures permitted under Section 501(h) of the Internal Revenue Code as such expenditures are defined in Section 4911 of the Internal Revenue Code.

 - 4.2.
 Expenditures and activities relating to political campaigns.
 The corporation is prohibited from participating in, intervening in and publishing or distributing statements relating to any political campaign on behalf of any candidate for public office.

 Section 1.
 Powers.
 All activities of the corporation shall be conducted under the direction of the board of directors, which may exercise all the powers of the corporation except as otherwise provided by law, the Articles of Incorporation or these By-laws.
 Section 2.
 Number of Directors.
 The number of directors shall not be less than three (3); the maximum number of directors shall be determined by the board of directors from time to time.
 Initially, the board of directors shall have three (3) members.
 Section 3.
 Director Qualifications and Appointment.